 All public transport vehicles have to be "accessible" to avoid causing difficulty for disabled passengers.
 Public transport vehicles also have to accept guide dogs or assistance dogs.

 However, if you are using public transport, it’s worth contacting the transport operator before you travel to make sure they are able to offer the assistance you require.
-By law, all public transport buses will have to meet specific disability standards by 2017.

 Buses and trains will usually have priority seating for older people and people with disabilities.
 They will also usually have space and wide doors for wheelchairs.
 Some buses, trains and trams are fitted with automatic ramps, but many still require assistance or ramps to be manually fitted by station staff or the driver.